The road winds around the mountains of the Gold Coast Hinterland and I feel the strain of a busy working week twist off with each bend.

 I’ve been craving the open road, getting back to nature and spending quality time with the kids again.

 Savannah has been asking me every 10 minutes if we’re there yet and Kalyra is whining about being bored.
 My stomach starts to churn.
 Memories of the same whining torture as we travelled around Australia hit.

 Tell me why I’m traveling with my kids again?

-I get asked all the time by parents how I can handle traveling with kids so much.
+I get asked all the time by parents how I manage to travel with kids so frequently.

 Don’t they drive you crazy?
 Isn’t family travel too hard?
 What about all the stuff you have to take?
 You must be so organised.
 I don’t think I can cope.

 I can’t just storm off when the kids annoy me like I did to Craig down a dusty African road because the tyre on our run-down pickup fell off in mid-drive.
 I can’t let exhaustion and frustration get a destructive hold on me.

 You need far less than you think when traveling with kids and I’m definitely not organized.
 As you can see by our attempts to hike to the top of Mount Kosciusko in this photo.